Bottle Cutting - What You Need To Know

 1. Rest your arm on something that will elevate it slightly such as a folded up towel.
 This helps to keep your hand steady and at a good angle

 2. With your Toyo glass cutter, score the glass bottle along the line of the masking tape all the way around the bottle. ( I sit the edge of the cutter up against the edge of the masking tape)

 Helpful Note: Try to make as continuous a cut line as possible as this will help keep the cut edge as neat as possible and save you having to file or deburr too much to smooth off the edges.

 Step 3.
-Hot & Cold Water
+How to Cut Glass using Hot & Cold Water

 1. Take your bottle to the running cold water tap and whilst wearing your rubber glove on the hand you hold the bottle with, pour a small trickle of boiling water over the score line, rotating the bottle around as you do so. (you'll notice in the above image I was not wearing a rubber glove - very naughty.
 As my Mum used to say: Do as I say, not as I do!)